-* In a 1980s government contract dispute (in which I was a participant), a federal court ruled that Flexsteel's blue steel spring foundation was "as good or better" than Drexel-Heritage's 8 way hand tied foundation.
+* In a 1980s government contract dispute (in which I was a participant), a federal court ruled that Flexsteel's blue steel spring foundation was "as good or better" than 8 way hand tied foundations.

 The blue steel spring is far more costly than the standard sinuous wire springs found in most competitively priced furniture.

 At one time the Latitudes line did not include the blue steel spring.
-Flexsteel has updated the imported products to include the Blue Steel Spring.
+Flexsteel has updated its imported products to include the Blue Steel Spring.

-The Latitude line still seems to have a higher rate of complaints than domestically made Flexsteel furniture.
+Unfortunately the Latitude line still seems to have a significantly higher rate of complaints than domestically made Flexsteel furniture.
 There are many other parts that will wear out long before the springs.

 Flexsteel is also one of the largest manufacturers of sofas and sleepers for RVs and other recreational vehicles.

-In general RV furniture has a lower level of quality than similarly priced furniture found in stores.
+- In general RV furniture has a lower level of quality than similarly priced residential furniture.

 - One reason for this is the added dealer installation costs.
 Another is that there are very few manufacturers making RV furniture.
 And it is usually available only through a limited number of RV dealers.